RaptorX13X/FIGA/README.md

 # Furries In Galaxy Adventure

 ### About the project
 F.I.G.A was a submission to April 2024 local gamejam completed in 28 hours of work.
-The topic was figa (or fig in english), we approached the topic by designing a game about a bat thats looking for figs in a cosmic environment while fighting off evil kobolds who prefer bananas.
+The topic was "figa" (or fig in english), we approached the topic by designing a game about a bat thats looking for figs in a cosmic environment while fighting off evil kobolds who prefer bananas.
 The special mechanic made for this game is the echolocation, without which the world seems empty, but dangerous.

 ### How does it work